Kabara, Haifa

-Kabara was a Palestinian Arab village in the Haifa Subdistrict.
+Kabara (Arabic: كبارة), also spelled Kubara, was a Palestinian Arab village in the Haifa Subdistrict.
 It was depopulated during the 1948 Palestinian expulsions during the 1948 Palestine war on April 30, 1948.
 It was located 30 km southeast of the city of Haifa.

 History

 A cave in the vicinity contains artifacts from the Middle Palaeolithic and Natufian periods.

 The PEF's Survey of Western Palestine visited in 1873, and noted about Kebarah: "Traces of ruins exist here: a cave, and a tomb with nine kokim, and an ante-chamber and entrance of masonry, with a circular arch of small stones.
 Near this ruin the wall or dam, built to prevent the spreading north- wards of the marsh surrounding the Zerka, will be found marked on the Sheet, ending in a knoll on the east.
 The masonry resembles that in the aqueducts at Cæsarea; the stones vary in length, averaging about 2 feet, and are set in cement.
 The wall is about 4 feet thick, with two rows of ashlar, and thoroughbonds, being built in alternate headers and stretchers.
 The core of the wall is of rubble."